November 16, 2023Review Recipe

-How to Serve Turtles Chocolate Candy
+How To Serve Turtles Chocolate Candy

 Giving homemade candy as a gift is a thoughtful and personal gesture that is sure to be appreciated.

-Turtle chocolate candies are a staple during the holiday season and they’re a fantastic choice for homemade gifts.
+Turtle chocolate candies are a staple during the holiday season, and they’re a fantastic choice for homemade gifts.

 Put them in a pretty box or jar, and include a handwritten note to make it extra special.
-You could also add them to a gift box or decorative tin along with a variety of chocolates, including our buckeyes and chocolate fudge.

 Note: Make sure your candy is fresh by packaging it properly until you’re ready to give it as a gift.

-Storing Turtle Candy
+Storing Chocolate Turtle Candy

-IN THE FREEZER: Layer your homemade candy in an airtight container with wax or parchment paper between turtles, so they don’t stick.
+IN THE FREEZER: Layer your homemade candy in an airtight container with wax or parchment paper between turtles so they don’t stick.

 Skip the store-bought version and make these classic gourmet chocolate turtles at home.
 This quick, easy chocolate turtle recipe is perfect for an after-dinner treat or gift.

 You can’t go wrong with crunchy pecans, creamy caramel, and rich milk chocolate combined into one amazing treat.
-This dessert is simple, yet incredibly rich and delicious.
+This dessert is simple yet incredibly rich and delicious.